 The little ones in the family – my grandchildren – usually talk about growing up.
 They are excited about the new ventures they will be facing, whether it be riding their new birthday bicycles, playing a new team sport or getting extra privileges such as going to friends’ houses as a result of their new age.
 They also talk about being able to ride on certain rides at amusement parks because of their newfound height in the upcoming year.

 As they get older, they will be talking about being able to drive, going off to college, getting a job, getting married, having children and growing up into the responsibility of being an adult.
 Rather ironically and with a bit of humor, when the youngsters speak of growing up, I consider what occurs on the other end of the age spectrum – as I tend to be growing downward and growing out!

 The parents of the little ones in our family – my children – tend to focus on a different phrase as their birthdays are being celebrated.
 They speak of growing older.
-They have enjoyed the days of their youth, and as responsibilities have become reality in their extremely busy lives, they are beginning to feel the effects of an older and more challenged lifestyle with children and increased responsibilities.
+They have enjoyed the days of their youth, and as responsibilities have become reality in their extremely busy lives, they are beginning to feel the effects of an older and more challenging lifestyle with children and increased responsibilities.
 Although they immensely enjoy their families and jobs, they don’t necessarily have the freedom that they once had.
 Their physical condition is no longer “at the peak of its game,” and the realities of certain unrealized dreams are beginning to be evidenced.
 Once again I am reminded of how this phrase applies to me when my husband gently reminds me that “growing older is better than the alternative.”